Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Related Work

 Compare with box-level methods, many approaches \cite{feichtenhofer2017detect,zhu2017flow,zhu2017towards,xiao2018video,bertasius2018object,guo2019progressive,deng2019object,wu2019sequence,shvets2019leveraging} are proposed to aggregate temporal information in feature level.
 For the feature aggregation methods, they can be roughly divided into two categories: proposal-level and whole feature map level feature aggregation.
 In the proposal-level aggregation, methods in \cite{kang2017object,feichtenhofer2017detect,chen2018optimizing} train a network to predict box offsets.
 Approaches in \cite{wu2019sequence,shvets2019leveraging} combine the features in the related proposals based on feature similarity.
 These methods store proposal features in each frame and fuse them in a post-processing methods.
 Without the limitation of the GPU memory, these methods are able to aggregate long-range temporal information.
 However, limited by the proposal regions, they cannot utilize the context region to improve the detection accuracy.

 In comparison, many approaches \cite{zhu2017flow,zhu2017towards,zhu2017deep,guo2019progressive,deng2019object} are proposed to aggregate the whole feature maps across frames and detect objects on these aggregated feature maps.
 Due to the displacement between two frames, they firstly align feature maps across frames and fuse these feature maps together.
 Some methods utilize optical flow, which is produced by FlowNet\cite{dosovitskiy2015flownet}, to do feature alignment.
 However, optical flow is not consistent to the feature flow.
 Even though they finetune the FlowNet on the task dataset, their performances are not satisfactory.
 Additionally, FlowNet occupies much GPU memory, which causes that these methods can only aggregate nearby temporal information.
 This further degrades their performances.
 To alleviate these problems, some methods \cite{xiao2018video,guo2019progressive,bertasius2018object} try to explore temporal information on the whole feature map without FlowNet.
 Methods in \cite{xiao2018video,guo2019progressive} aggregate features according to the feature vector similarity.
 STSN \cite{bertasius2018object} directly uses deformable convolution layers to aggregate features across frames.
 Motion estimation and feature alignment across frames are not explicitly involved in STSN.
-The temporal aggregation module in them are too simple and cannot aggregate the temporal features accurately.
-Limited by this issue, their performances are not promising.

-To alleviate these drawbacks of the methods discussed above, we propose IFF-Net, which directly predicts feature flow and enable us to align feature map in a more accurate way.
+Compared with the methods discussed above, we propose IFF-Net, which directly predicts feature flow and enable us to align feature map.
 Our IFF module shares the network backbone with detection branches.
 This prevents our IFF-Net from the overhead computation in FlowNet and enable our IFF module to leverage long-range temporal information.
 IFF-Net does not need any external dataset for training.
 Compared to other methods, our IFF-Net achieves better performance, though we use a smaller network and require fewer training datasets.

+From the aspect of learning feature flow, TVNet \cite{fan2018end} is similar to our proposed method.
+However, TVNet \cite{fan2018end} is proposed for the action recognition task, which focuses on capturing the spatial-temporal features among videos.
+The TVNet's output does not strictly inflect the feature flow across frames.
+In comparison, video object detection requires to accurately align features across frames.
+To achieve it, our proposed IFF module aims to accurately predict the feature flow for feature alignment.
+Therefore, our proposed IFF-Net is different from TVNet \cite{fan2018end}.